 Make a list of:

-Take a family member or friend along, if possible, to help you remember the information you get.
+Take a family member or friend along, if possible, to help you remember the information discussed during the appointment.

-For an inguinal hernia, some basic questions to ask your doctor include:
+For an inguinal hernia, some basic questions to ask include:

 • What's the most likely cause of my symptoms?